 A: There are teams of builders and competitive prices for renovating, painting and decorating your property.
 We have access to many local craftsmen and can give you the names of their previous customers as references.

-A: There is a wide range of furniture shops for you to explore.
-You should allow anything from 3,500 EUR- 8,000 EUR to fully furnish an average sized property up to show house standard.
+There is a wide range of furniture shops for you to explore.
+You should allow anything from £3,000-£7,000 to fully furnish an average sized property up to show house standard.

-A: Yes.
+Yes.
 The main season is from April to October but you will still be able to rent it out over the winter at lower rates.
 At the height of the summer, you can expect a more than reasonable return.
-There are good local villa rental services that will offer you the best packages and put the maximum effort in to advertising and renting your holiday property to generally UK and Ireland holiday makers.
+We can recommend certain Villa Rental services that will offer you the best packages and put the maximum effort in to advertising and renting your holiday property to generally European holiday makers.

 Q: What about paying for energy and water supplies if my main home is not in Turkey?